hfp/libxs/README.md

 make STATIC=0 tests
 ```

-To remove intermediate files, or to remove all generated files and folders (including the interface and the library archives), run one of the following commands:
+To remove intermediate files, or to remove all generated files and folders (including the interface and the library archives), run one of the make-targets below.
+An additional distclean-target recursively cleans the entire tree (since version&#160;2.0).

 ```bash
 make clean
 make realclean
 ```

 **NOTE**: By default, C/C++ and FORTRAN compilers are needed (some sample code is written in C++).
 Beside of specifying the compilers (`make CXX=g++ CC=gcc FC=gfortran` and maybe `AR=ar`), the need for a FORTRAN compiler can be relaxed (`make FC=` or `make FORTRAN=0`).
 The latter affects the availability of the MODule file and the corresponding 'libxsf' library (the interface 'libxs.f' is still generated).
-FORTRAN code can make use of LIBXS in three ways:
+FORTRAN code can make use of LIBXS:

-* By relying on the module file, and by linking against 'libxsf', 'libxs', and (optionally) 'libxsext',
+* By using the module and linking with 'libxsf', 'libxs', and (optionally) 'libxsext',
-* By including the interface 'libxs.f' and linking against 'libxs', and (optionally) 'libxsext', or
+* By including 'libxs.f' and linking with 'libxs', and (optionally) 'libxsext', or
-* By optionally declaring a SUBROUTINE, or by simply calling a SUBROUTINE (FORTRAN&#160;77).
+* By (implicitly) calling a SUBROUTINE and linking with 'libxs', and (optionally) 'libxsext'.

-A FORTRAN&#160;77 interface is implicitly available and documented in 'libxs.f' (comments).
-It can be useful to have a look at the [implementation of the FORTRAN&#160;77 interface](https://github.com/hfp/libxs/search?q=implementation+provided+for+Fortran+77+compatibility).
+**FORTRAN&#160;77**: Using the module or including the interface, requires at least a Fortran&#160;2003 compiler (F2K3).
+FORTRAN&#160;77 compatibility is only implicitly available (no interface), and the available subset of routines is documented in 'libxs.f' and marked with [comments](https://github.com/hfp/libxs/search?q=implementation+provided+for+Fortran+77+compatibility) (part of the implementation).

 ### Link Instructions